Things to do in Tanzania

 Northern Beaches of Zanzibar

 The many superb beaches and picturesque villages around Zanzibar are ideal for those wanting to get away from the bustling town life, and the options along the northeast coast are particularly inviting.
 Modestly veiled women make bright splashes of colour along stretches of white sandy beach, dhows with curved sails drift along close to shore, and fishermen offer their fresh catches of the day to the simple seaside restaurants.
 Miles of pristine beaches are dotted with pockets of guesthouses, particularly around Kendwa and the fishing village of Nungwi, which is renowned for its tradition of boat building.
-There is excellent diving and deep-sea fishing off this coast.
+There's excellent diving and deep-sea fishing off this coast.

 Anglican Cathedral and Slave Market photo